 - Fowlers Gap Arid zone studies

 - Smiths Lake Marine and coastal biology

-- Wellington/Stuart Town Sheep and improved pasture

-- Hay/Deniliquin Sheep genetics

 - Cowan Native animals (particularly marsupials)

 The National Institute of Dramatic Art

 The National Institute of Dramatic Art (NIDA) was established in 1958 under the auspices of the University of New South Wales and the Australian Broadcasting Commission.
 It is an independent company incorporated under the Corporations Law.